bright/new-www/content/jobs/senior-backend-developer.md

 * weekly sport classes and Friday in-house yoga time
 * board games evenings and weekly lunch roulette initiative

 Do you want to be a part of our Bright Team?
 Apply!

 In case you have any questions, contact jobs@bright.dev.

-## HOPE TO SEE YOU ON OUR BRIGHT BOARD SOON! ⛵️